ChrisTimperley/EvoAnalyser.py/README.md

 ## Log Format

-The framework-independent log for a given run is split into two sections:
+The framework-independent log file for a given run is split into two sections:

 * `[meta]`, describes the environment in which the run was performed, the problem it covered, and other meta-level details about the run.